By Dana Kim, Crypto Markets Analyst

 AI-managed investment refers to employing artificial intelligence systems to autonomously manage financial decisions, from asset allocation to executing trades.
 These systems are designed to enhance efficiency and potentially deliver higher returns, especially in volatile markets like crypto.
 Think of AI investment like a skilled driver in a self-driving vehicle; while the AI system aims to chart the safest and most profitable course, it can still encounter unexpected obstacles that jeopardize user assets.

 AI in the financial sector is increasingly significant; a recent report by MarketsandMarkets projected the AI market in FinTech to grow to $22 billion by 2027, showcasing investors’ growing appetite for automated solutions.
+This trend aligns with insights from the article on three surprising trends shaping the future of crypto.

 How AI-Managed Investment Works in Practice